Hydra9268/Optimizely-Remodal/README.md

 #### Purpose

 This script lets Optimizely users make A/B adjustments to their modal content based on certain conditions.
-For example I want to A/B test *passive* versus *aggressive* messaging that appears in a modal on a third page after 10 seconds based.
+For example I want to A/B test *passive* versus *aggressive* messaging that appears in a modal on a third page after 10 seconds.
 Optimizely cannot handle complex A/B tests like these.

 **Note: Due to Optimizely's automatically A/B test switching this script won't work on multi-step modals.**